Welcome to the Nairobi eDevelopment Permit System

 - Support for the enforcement process – the system allows enforcement officers to record key information on the enforcement process e.g. ongoing court proceedings and their outcomes.

 - Archiving of data – the system archives all data submitted to or created using it.
-This will provide a valuable resource to people seeking information on construction related issues in the city.
+This will provide a valuable resource to people seeking information on development related issues in the city.